Skip to searchSkip to main content

 Share your teaching approaches and materials!

-Are you actively implementing the interface between science and water management?
-Are you developing educational or interactive resources or approaches?
-Come and share your experiences with us!
+Are you involved in creating this interaction between science and water management?
+Are you developing educational and knowledge exchange materials and approaches?
+Come and share your experiences with us, let everyone know what you are doing!

 I submit my abstract!